simphony/simphony-metadata/docs/format.md

 The following terms are used in the remainder of this document and are prescriptive:

-    - ``CUBA key``: a fully capitalized, underscored name to refer to a CUDS item or CUBA data type (e.g. COMPUTATIONAL_MODEL).
+    - ``(non-qualified) CUBA key``: a fully capitalized, underscored name to refer to a CUDS item or CUBA data type (e.g. COMPUTATIONAL_MODEL).
     - ``qualified CUBA key``: a CUBA key prefixed with the ``CUBA.`` string (e.g. CUBA.COMPUTATIONAL_MODEL)
     - ``CUBA entry``: an entry defined in the cuba.yml file under CUBA_KEYS that represents a CUBA data type